Listen! Do you want to know a secret?

 —The Beatles, “Do You Want to Know a Secret?”

 October 31 began with the confirmation that the Habitat truck repairs had been completed.
 The good folks at B.I.R.
-Truck and Trailer Repair, who had graciously towed it to specialty repair center Neely Coble Co. in Nashville, advised us that would be unable to make the drive to pick it up and bring it back to Franklin until early afternoon.
+Truck and Trailer Repair, who had graciously towed it to specialty repair center Neely Coble Co. in Nashville, advised us that they would be unable to make the drive to pick it up and bring it back to Franklin until early afternoon.
 We opted instead to check out of the hotel, park the UHaul in which the piano was stored at B.I.R. and make the one hour drive to Nashville ourselves.

 And so two hours later, we were back in Franklin, ready to transfer the piano back into the Habitat truck.
 By then, we were able to disclose our secret mission to B.I.R.’s Galen Tronnes, who just four days earlier had assisted us in moving the piano from the Habitat truck to its emergency replacement so we could continue our road trip to Louisville.